Buying a first car remains challenging for new drivers. The variables in the process can overwhelm anyone.

 In fact, Honda made the top 5 cars with the most American made parts on board.
-Jeep vehicles topped the list in case you're wondering.
-I'm still a strong supporter of the American auto manufacturing industry.
+Does this mean Honda cars are trouble free.

 Although I believe that America has closed the quality gap substantially in the cars they build, this rule of thumb applies to newer automobiles.

 Buying the right first car often means finding one that's 10 to 15 years old with 100,000 miles on it.
-If you compare the maintenance and repair costs of American cars from that era with foreign cars you'll find that the imports win this comparison.
+If you compare the maintenance and repair costs of American cars from that era with foreign cars you'll find the imports win this comparison.

 When you buy an old car with high mileage the maintenance history is important.
 Read this article about costly auto repairs on under maintained vehicles for more details.
 We will also get a little more into the subject below.